-- 5.3 A student who receives a second grade of less than B- in a nursing or HSCI course on the first attempt will not be able to progress until the course is successfully completed, with the exception described in for failure of a NP clinical course and/or NP practicum but successful completion of the co-requisite scholarship course.
-The student must submit a written request to repeat a course, using the Request for Reinstatement form.
-The Request for Reinstatement form needs to be submitted a minimum of 120 days prior to the start of the semester in which the student wishes to return.
-Failed course(s) can only be repeated one time on a space available basis. - 5.4 If a student does not successfully complete a scholarship course (NURS 750, 760, or 770) on the first attempt, if the student has made substantial progress the student may petition to take an FDIS to complete work the subsequent semester.
-Students should be mindful that it may delay their progression. - 5.5 In the case in which a student fails a NP clinical course and/or NP practicum (NURS 621, 621P, 722, 722P, 723, 723P) but successfully completes the co-requisite scholarship course, the student may petition to progress through the scholarship course series to complete their DNP Scholarship Project and retake the failed clinical course with the next cohort, on a space available basis, with the following conditions: - 5.5.1.1 Pass a full history and physical exam for an adult and pediatric patient and a system specific OSCE. - 5.6 DNP students who do not enroll in courses according to the published program plan will be required to submit a Request for Reinstatement.
-The Request for Reinstatement form needs to be submitted a minimum of 120 days prior to the start of the semester in which the student wishes to return.
-If reinstated, the student will be held accountable for any interim curriculum changes, including any changes in course prerequisites. - 5.7 The Dean reviews all requests for reinstatement with consultation as needed.
-Upon reinstatement to the program, students will need to successfully meet all reinstatement conditions identified. - 5.8 A student may repeat no more than two nursing courses.
-Failure of the second attempt of a course, or three nursing course failures will result in dismissal from the program. - 5.9 BSN-DNP students must complete the program within six years of enrollment in the first DNP course.
+- 6.1 Students must enroll in and successfully complete courses in the sequence identified on the Program Progression Table, with the exception of courses identified in 6.3 and 6.4.
+The minimum acceptable passing grade for all courses is B-, with the exceptions identified in 4.2 and 4.3. - 6.2 A student who receives a second grade of less than a B- in a nursing or HSCI course on the first attempt will not be able to progress until the course is successfully completed, with the exception described in 6.4 for the failure of an NP clinical course and/or NP practicum but successful completion of the co-requisite scholarship course. - 6.3 If a student does not successfully complete a scholarship course (NURS 750, 760, or 770) on the first attempt and the student has made substantial progress, the student may petition to take an FDIS to complete work the subsequent semester.
+Students should be mindful that it may delay their progression. - 6.4 In the case in which a student fails a NP clinical course and/or NP practicum (NURS 621, 621P, 722, 722P, 723, 723P) but successfully completes the co-requisite scholarship course, the student may petition to progress through the scholarship course series to complete their DNP Scholarship Project and retake the failed clinical course with the next cohort, on a space-available basis, with the following conditions:

+6.4.1 Pass a full history and physical exam for an adult and pediatric patient and a system-specific OSCE.

+6.5 DNP students who do not enroll in courses according to the published program plan will be required to submit a Request for Reinstatement following the Reinstatement Procedure.
+If reinstated, the student will be held accountable for any interim curriculum changes, including any changes in course prerequisites.Upon reinstatement to the program, students will need to successfully meet all reinstatement conditions identified.